functionland/react-native-fula/README.md

 # react-native-fula

 This package is a bridge to use the Fula protocols in the react-native.
-It uses WNFS to create the merkle dag from files and folders and transfer teh DAG using Graphsync to the nodes.
+It uses WNFS to create the Merkle dag from files and folders and transfer the DAG using Graphsync to the nodes.

 ## Installation